RobotExMachina/Machina.NET/RobotControl - Revisions.md

     - [x] Quaternion multiplication
     - [x] Transformation of a Point by a Quaternion rotation.
     - [x] Get Vector and Angle from a rotation: always return the positive angle solution?
-    - [ ] CHANGE FUCKING Q1..Q4 CONVENTION FOR ABB ROBOTS...
+    - [x] CHANGE FUCKING Q1..Q4 CONVENTION FOR ABB ROBOTS...
 XD
+    - [x] CoordinateSystem class, representing a 3x3 rotation matrix
-    - [ ] A robust Quaternion from vecX, vecY with internal checks
+    - [x] A robust Quaternion from vecX, vecY with internal checks
+    - [x] And back to CS from Quaternion! ;)
 - [ ] Add Rotate() actions
     - [ ] RotateTo(q1..q4);                     // hardcode quat rotation
     - [ ] RotateTo(vecX, vecY);                 // note this method should take care of normalizing ang orthogonizing the vectors, with Z being unnecessary